natcap/invest.users-guide/source/sediment_retention.rst

 The user should understand that this USLE method predicts the sediment from sheet wash alone.
 Rill-inter-rill, gullies and/or stream-bank erosion/deposition processes are not included in this model.
 A visit to the watershed and consultation of regional research results need to be used to evaluate the portion of sheet wash in the total sediment loading that is used in testing and verifying this model.

 Total Sediment exported to the outlet of the watershed (*sed_export* in the output tables) indicates the volume of soil delivered each year.
 Since this model doesn't simulate the in-stream processes where erosion and deposition could have a major impact on the sediment exported, the user should pay great attention to their importance while calibrating or adjusting this model.
-When soil deposition rates are known from observations at interest points, the user can aggregate the sediment export values (tons of sediment) and compare to observations.
-Remember that USLE only predicts sheet erosion (not landslide or roads induced or channel erosion), so a sediment budget (distribution of observed sediment yield into erosion types) must be performed to compare the correct measured sources of sediment with the model output.
+When soil deposition rates are known from observations at interest points, the user can aggregate the sediment export values and compare to observations.
+Remember that USLE only predicts sheet erosion so a sediment budget must be performed to compare the correct measured sources of sediment with the model output.

-The Value of Sediment Removal is a raster grid that displays the present value (in currency per subwatershed) of sediment retention on the landscape.
-In other words, it is the avoided cost of sediment removal at a downstream reservoir (over the reservoir's projected lifetime) due to the ability of the landscape to keep sediment in place.
+The Value of Sediment Removal is a raster grid that displays the present value of sediment retention on the landscape.
+In other words, it is the avoided cost of sediment removal at a downstream reservoir due to the ability of the landscape to keep sediment in place.
 This raster grid provides valuable information to the decision maker on the relative importance of each part of the landscape in determining the cost of sediment removal for a particular reservoir.
 This output allows managers to see which parts of the landscape are providing the greatest value in terms of avoided sediment removal costs.
 They may want to protect, or at least avoid serious land use change, in these areas.
 Similarly, when scenarios of future land management are analyzed with this model, the Value of Sediment Removal layer can be used to identify where the benefits of avoided maintenance costs will be lost, maintained or improved across the landscape.
 Summarizing this layer across the landscape can also give an overall sense of the total costs that will be avoided given a particular landscape configuration.

-The user should keep in mind that the Tier 1 model may not accurately depict the sedimentation process in the user's watershed of interest.
-Furthermore, the model is based on parameterization of several different equations, and each parameter describes a stochastic process.
+The user should keep in mind that this model may not accurately depict the sedimentation process in the user's watershed of interest.
+Furthermore, the model is based on parametrization of several different equations, and each parameter describes a stochastic process.
 Due to the uncertainty inherent in the processes being modeled here, the user should not make large-scale decisions based on a single run of this model.
 The Sediment Retention model provides a first cut in prioritization and comparison of landscape management alternatives.
 A more detailed study is required for managers to calculate a specific benefit-cost analysis for each reservoir site.
 This model functions best as an indicator of how land use changes may affect the cost of sediment removal, and like any model is only as accurate as the available input data.

 Appendix: data sources
 ======================